nathants/libaws/readme.md

 ##### SES

-Defines an [SES](https://docs.aws.amazon.com/ses/latest/dg/receiving-email.html) email receiving trigger.
+Defines an [SES](https://docs.aws.amazon.com/ses/latest/dg/receiving-email.html) email trigger.

-* Route53 and SES must already be set up for the domain before it can receive mail.
+* Required attrs: `dns=DOMAIN` and `bucket=BUCKET`; optional: `prefix=PREFIX`.

-* DNS and bucket attrs are required, prefix is optional.
-The DNS value must be a conventional ASCII domain name of at most 64 characters because it is also the SES rule-set and rule name.
+* Route53 and SES must already be configured for the domain, and the bucket must allow puts from SES.

-* S3 bucket must allow put from SES.
+* The domain must be ASCII and at most 64 characters because it names the SES rule set.

-* AWS permits only one active SES receipt rule set per region, so an infrastructure set may declare at most one SES trigger.
-Ensuring it makes its domain-named rule set active, replacing any previously active rule set.
+* Each infrastructure set may declare one SES trigger.
+Ensuring it replaces the active regional rule set.

-* A same-named receipt rule set is adopted only when it is empty or contains exactly the same-named rule.
-Libaws refuses to mutate or activate a rule set containing any other rule.
+* Ensure rejects a same-named rule set containing other rules.

 * Schema: